 Thousands of women experience the effects of pelvic prolapse, but don’t know where to turn for help.
-The women’s health experts at Linda Kiley MD, Urogynecology & Advanced Pelvic Surgery, in Palm Beach Gardens, Florida, provide both emotional and medical support for pelvic prolapse.
+A women’s health and urogynecology expert, Linda Kiley, MD, at the Palm Beach Center for Pelvic Health, in Palm Beach Gardens, Florida, provides both emotional and medical support for pelvic prolapse.
 Call today, or schedule an appointment online.

 Pelvic prolapse occurs when the connective tissue that holds up your pelvic organs, including your uterus, bladder, and rectum, are too weak, causing the organs to drop into the vagina.

 There are three primary types of pelvic prolapse:

 Many women are embarrassed to talk to their doctor about pelvic prolapse and the symptoms they’re experiencing.
 The team at Linda Kiley MD, Urogynecology & Advanced Pelvic Surgery has extensive experience in diagnosing and treating issues related to your pelvic area and can get you the treatment you need to improve your quality of life.

 Symptoms for pelvic prolapse vary, but you may be able to feel or see a protrusion from your vaginal opening.
 Other common symptoms include:

 Pelvic prolapse affects at least 15% of women in the United States and is more common in older women.
 There is a slightly higher incidence of pelvic prolapse among Caucasian and Hispanic women.

 Treatment for your pelvic prolapse depends on the type, your symptoms, age, and overall health.
 The team at Linda Kiley MD, Urogynecology & Advanced Pelvic Surgery are experts in urogynecology health and work with you to develop the best treatment plan to manage your symptoms and treat your prolapse.